main-tech/main-tech/README.md

 Hi 👋 My name is Mandela Mitau
 ==============================

-Web Developer and Knowledge Engineer
+Software Developer and Knowledge Engineer
 ------------------------------------

 * 🌍  I'm based in Nairobi